Feeds:

 The Book kept him through times of weakness, times of sin; it was his companion when he bowed his head in praise and in repentance; seasons of rejoicing, seasons of mourning, when his heart ached to see his children rebel, when his eyes closed with weariness from living in a sin-filled world, a sin-filled heart.
 It was his constant, his current, his guide to the Guide,

 Old and feeling useless, he filled his mind with a longing for Home.
-But his Master is wise, and left him here in His mysterious way.
+But his Master is wise and left him here in His mysterious way.
 He filled his pocket with unfamiliar faces and unfamiliar names, and an indication that this was his daughter, this one his son, this one his nephew, this favored, dear one his wife.
 Though his mind betrayed him and his body shut down, his soul, through years of practice, reached heavenward in faithful words of prayer, until his eyes closed to this world and opened in the new.

 Redeemed